wdkuchler/numato-pas/README.md

 command to process: Ex.: on, off or pulse

 This device is useful to turn ON and OFF motors, ligths, power supply, etc.

+Important notes for Linux running into WSL users:

 You can run this utility on WSL (Windows Subsystem for Linux) where device name corresponding: